exercism/docs/building/configlet/lint.md

 - The `"exercises.foregone"` key is optional
 - The `"exercises.foregone"` value must be an array
 - The `"exercises.foregone"` values must be kebab-case strings²
+- The `"exercises.foregone"` values must not have duplicates
 - The `"exercises.foregone"` values must not match any of the concept or practice exercise slugs
 - The `"concepts"` key is required
 - The `"concepts"` value must be an array